 For example: If Jack wants to start a blog, you’re not going to get him a ‘1-page cheat sheet to getting this blog up and running in less than 1 hour’ and then offer him a health and fitness coaching service.

 It’s also essential for this page to have a congruent message from your referral source.
 An easy way to do this is to use the same or similar headline which you used in your referral.

 I put together a high converting funnel you can use to drive leads to.
-All you have to do is go to JeremyU.com to download it for free.
+All you have to do is go here to download it for free.

 Thank You Page & One Time Offer